dinajaradat/drf-api-permissions-postgres/README.md

 ## to install all dependencies
            npm install

-# Initialize the application cd into project directory(Django_Docker)
+# Initialize the application cd into project directory
 # Writepython manage.py runserver in terminal to run the project
 # Tests
 ## activate .venv using this command in terminal